 Virgin Giving making a charity donation

 These will not cut the mustard coming May 2018.
-Silent or soft opt-in is no longer acceptable for GDPR consent.
+Silent or soft opt-in is not acceptable for GDPR consent.
+To continue using soft opt-in for customers and email addresses provided during negotiation of a sale means considering use of legitimate interest rather than consent as the legal GDPR basis.

-At first sight the answer is to change the sense of the box, meaning that the box is not pre-ticked, and use the sentiment “tick if you wish to receive marketing” – albeit with copy writing to provide a clear benefit and make it persuasive.
+At first sight the answer to gaining affirmative consent is to change the sense of the box, meaning that the box is not pre-ticked, and use the sentiment “tick if you wish to receive marketing” – albeit with copy writing to provide a clear benefit and make it persuasive.

 Here’s an opt-in example of this approach from Jimmy Choo